-A. The retention and destruction of DME shall be pursuant to state public records retention laws.

-B. All stored DME is subject to release in accordance with the state public record retention laws.
+- A. The retention and destruction of DME shall be pursuant to state public records retention law. - B. All stored DME is subject to release in accordance with the state public records retention law.
 Officers shall be provided with at least one week's notice of any public requests made to review DME from their body-worn cameras.